 Ars Fennica 2019 exhibition presents the five candidates vying for Finland’s most notable visual art award: Petri Ala-Maunus (FI), Miriam Bäckström (SE), Ragnar Kjartansson (IS), Egill Sæbjörnsson (IS) and Aurora Reinhard (FI).
 Central themes of the exhibition jointly arranged by Amos Rex and Ars Fennica include the role of the artist, power relations, new pictorial realities and the Western tradition of landscape painting.

 The exhibition involves two important choices: the award winner and visitors’ choice.
 You decide the latter!
 What was the work you found most touching, awe-inspiring, beautiful, significant, or in any case the best?
 Vote for your favourite artist during your exhibition visit.
-The winner of the award and visitors’ choice will be announced on 21 August 2019.
+Voting for the visitors’ choice continues until the end of the exhibition.

 Known for his masterful sunset paintings, Petri Ala-Maunus (b.
 1970) has created a new work for the exhibition: a 14-metre painting called History and Utopia of Landscape.
 The work consisting of seven panels has a fantastical element that makes it almost supernatural.